 We need to understand where customers are most opening to seeing and engaging with the brand.
 Then, it is essential to understand the ideal customer benefits to make customers consider their brand.

-- How do you find out about most of the products or services you use to help your company achieve success?
+- First, how do you find out about most of the products or services you use to help your company achieve success?
 Are you actively engaged and look to build a stable of choices, or is it more by chance?

-- How did you first find out about our brand?
+- Next, how did you first find out about our brand?

-- How many competitors can you name?
+- Then, how many competitors can you name?
 For each competitor, would you say you know the same level of detail, or more or less?
 Which competitors have you used in the past?

-- What are the factors which will make you consider using our brand?
+- Finally, what are the factors which will make you consider using our brand?
 Product, brand idea or purpose, service experience, price?
 A personal relationship with the company?
 What do you see as the difference between our brand and our competitors?

 Search is a growing part of the B2B customer journey, giving the customer more control.
 They take action to learn more about the brand, to fill in gaps or doubts the customers may have.
 They may use a combination of online, industry-specific publications or personal conversations with trust those they trust.
 Customers will use a broad Google search, go to specific websites of brands within their consideration set, read well-known industry news, expert reviews, or look through online customer reviews.

 The higher the risk of the purchase, the more in-depth the search, using comparisons and criteria to eliminate brands.
 You need to understand those risks and understand the online tools customers use, such as side-by-side comparisons, demonstration videos, detailed descriptions of ingredients or process, and a chat function to engage with questions.